mickahell/quantum_lab/data/README.md

 # Data
 - This folder is sync with your host folder
+- You can work on your host IDE and run your program inside the container

 ## Program example
 - Some example of program for each environment are available here :